mfornace/nupack-docs-dev/sources/design.md

 my_hard_constraints.append(Complementarity([e], [f], wobble_mutations=True))
 ```

 See below for information about how to specify each type of hard constraint.

+!!!
+Note
-Note that the specification of a domain (examples above) represents implicit specification of a sequence constraint using [degenerate nucleotide codes](definitions.md#degenerate-nucleotide-codes).
+    Note that the specification of a domain using [degenerate nucleotide codes](definitions.md#degenerate-nucleotide-codes) (as in the example above) is an implicit hard sequence constraint.

 ---

 ### Match

-A [match constraint](definitions.md#hard-constraints) forces equal-length concatenations of one or more domains to be identical as follows:
+A [match constraint](definitions.md#hard-constraints) forces equal-length concatenations of one or more domains to be identical.
+A `Match` hard constraint is specified as follows:

+- a first list of domains for concatenation; alternatively, a target strand may be specified
+- a second list of domains for concatenation; alternatively, a target strand may be specified

 ```python
 a = Domain('N10', name='a')